lemattma/rate-limiter-log-monitor/README.md

 If an upstream gateway already returned 429 to a client, that is evidence rather than inference — the same insight behind Google SRE's adaptive throttling, which derives its limit from the backend's own rejections.

-Counted per client at no cost.
+It is used rather than merely displayed: each violation carries `corroborated`, and corroborated violations break ties in the ranking.
+A client flagged by the window rule *and* carrying upstream 429s has been independently judged by the gateway; one flagged with zero 429s rests on this program's threshold alone.
+That distinction is worth surfacing precisely because the threshold is the part of this design least certain to suit an unknown input.

 ### This is a detector, not an enforcer